MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * We fixed an issue where it would allow scripting ([Visual scripting](/mesh/develop/script-your-scene-logic/visual-scripting/visual-scripting-overview) and [Cloud scripting](/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-basic-concepts)) to correctly control WebSlate at start-up.

     Before this fix, if the scripting navigate or push HTML content to WebSlates at start-up, it would not show up correctly due to a race-condition.

+* Added the option to prevent the WebSlate from suspending when users are at a distance, or when it is offscreen.
+Useful for slates that need to keep running in the background, but can cause performance issues if overused.
+Normally, WebSlates suspend 30 seconds after going offscreen or becoming too small to be useful, to save resources.

+    This option can be seen in Unity's inspector when a WebSlate is selected, as a checkbox on the WebSlate script called "Prevent Suspension".

 #### Uploader